tigerfarm/tigtaskrouterworker/README.md

 ````
 ACCOUNT_SID : your_account_SID (starts with "AC", available from Twilio Console)
 AUTH_TOKEN : your_account_auth_token (Available from Twilio Console)
 TOKEN_PASSWORD : your_token_password (Password is required to create tokens.
-You create the password for your users)
+The password can be any string you want to use.)
-WORKSPACE_SID : your_TaskRouter_workspace_sid (Only required if you are using TaskRouter)
+WORKSPACE_SID : your_TaskRouter_workspace_sid
 ````
 To redeploy,
 ````